-The City of Cupertino requires 15% of all new construction be affordable to households below 120% of the County median income.
-Rental units are affordable to very low and low-income households while ownership units are affordable to median and moderate-income households.
+The City of Cupertino requires that 15% of all new rental construction and 20% of ownership construction be affordable to households below 120% of the County median income.
+Rental units are made available to very low and low-income households, while ownership units are made available to median and moderate-income households.

-The City of Cupertino contracts with Hello Housing to screen and place qualified households in most of the city's BMR units.
-Hello Housing maintains a waiting list of interested persons for these BMR units.
-For more information, visit the website at www.hellohousing.org/stewardship/cupertino/faq or call (415) 863-3036 (messages returned within 36-48 hours).
+The City of Cupertino contracts with Rise Housing to screen and place qualified households in BMR units.
+Rise Housing maintains a waitlist of interested persons for these BMR units.
+For more information visit Rise Housing at www.risehousing.com, email cupertino@risehousing.com, or call (415) 301-5448 (messages returned within 36-48 hours).